 Kia Wright Kia Wright

-Balance & moderation is key
+Balance & moderation is the key

-Why: Crash diets don’t work because you can’t eat that way for the rest of your life.
+Crash diets don’t work because you can’t eat that way for the rest of your life.
 The goal is “the middle way”, where your favorite foods are still part of your routine.

-Why: Crash diets don’t work because you can’t eat that way for the rest of your life.
+Crash diets don’t work because you can’t eat that way for the rest of your life.
 The goal is “the middle way”, where your favorite foods are still part of your routine.

 When you understand how different foods affect your body and support your needs, you can make intentional choices that move you toward your health and physique goals.